anngvu/duo_derived_notes/README.md

 #### Actual implementation + derived annotations

-In actuality, the technical specs that platform has defined* would have each condition be represented as distinct attributes with `TRUE` or `FALSE` values to enable something called derived annotations.
+In actuality, according to the platform technical specs[^spec] each condition should be represented as distinct attributes with `TRUE` or `FALSE` values to enable something called derived annotations.

 That means metadata on a file would look like this: